onzfonz/comp227/src/content/8/en/part8c.md

 };
 ```

-Note that, if we want to be able to save entries without a certain field, e.g. *comment*,
+Notice that, if we want to be able to save entries without a certain field, e.g. *comment*,
 we could set the type of the field as
 [optional](http://www.typescriptlang.org/docs/handbook/interfaces.html#optional-properties)
 by adding `?` to the type declaration: